 Fifteen organizations — one dynamic cohort of innovative leaders.

-From an initial pool of nearly 900 applicants, 15 finalists are advancing to the third and final round of the Housing Affordability Breakthrough Challenge.
-Together they propose an exciting breadth of ideas to address the challenge’s three focus areas: Housing Construction, Housing Finance, and Resident Services and Support.
+From an initial pool of nearly 900 applicants, 15 finalists advanced to the third and final round of the Housing Affordability Breakthrough Challenge.
+Together they proposed an exciting breadth of ideas to address the challenge’s three focus areas: Housing Construction, Housing Finance, and Resident Services and Support.